keystonejs/keystone/docs/quick-start/getting-started.md

 	</code>
 </pre>

+### An Admin UI for content management

-Your application also has an Admin UI, which lets you directly manipulate the data in your database
+Your application also has an Admin UI, which lets you directly manipulate the data in your database:

 <pre>
 	<code>
 		<a href="http://localhost:3000/admin/">http://localhost:3000/admin</a>
 	</code>
 </pre>

+### A GraphQL API

 Both your application and the admin UI are powered by a GraphQL API.
 KeystoneJS provides a web interface for this API at